 Madurai

-This temple town of South India has a long history, and well known as a city that never goes to sleep “tunga nagaram” [தூங்காநகரம்] in Tamil.
-The name Madurai has been derived from the word ‘Madhu’ which in normal means honey, nectar the ultimate sweet.
+This temple town of South India has a long history and is well known as a city that never goes to sleep “tunga nagaram” [தூங்காநகரம்] in Tamil.
+The name Madurai has been derived from the word ‘Madhu’ which normally means honey, nectar the ultimate sweet.
 It is that Lord Shiva Himself had blessed this city hence named as city of nectar.
-Mathura of Uttar Pradesh is also named as city of nectar since Lord Krishna had blessed the city.
-The city has other names also Koodal managaram, Alavai.
+Mathura of Uttar Pradesh is also named the city of Nectar since Lord Krishna had blessed the city.
+The city has other names such as Koodal Managaram, and Alavai.

 Madurai during April-May

-Sri Azagar kovil, Madurai, Tamilnadu This temple town becomes very active during the month of Chitra of solar calendar for celebrating more popularly known as ‘Chithirai Thiruvizha’.
-In this twelve day celebration, the main celebration is Sri Meenakshi’s [Sri Parvathi the Goddess of this town] wedding to Sri Sunderersvarar [Lord Shiva] [known popularly as Sri Meenakshi Kalyanam] on the full moon day of this solar month.
+This temple town becomes very active during the month of Chitra of the solar calendar for celebrating more popularly known as ‘Chithirai Thiruvizha’.
+In this twelve-day celebration, the main celebration is Sri Meenakshi’s [Sri Parvathi the Goddess of this town] wedding to Sri Sunderersvarar [Lord Shiva] [known popularly as Sri Meenakshi Kalyanam] on the full moon day of this solar month.
 And more to this is the celebration of Azagar entering the river Vaigai.
-It is to be believed that more than one lakh devotees take part during this celebration.
+It is to be believed that more than one lakh devotees take part in this celebration.
 Today the wedding of Sri Meenakshi and the celebration of Sri Azaghar entering the river Vaigai is celebrated during the month of Chitrai.
 Earlier these two festivals used to be celebrated during the month of Masi and Chitrai respectively.

 Thirumalai Nayak’s efforts

 The celebration of Sri Meenakshi’s wedding is an important festival for Sivets and Azagar entering Vaigai is an important festival for Vishnevets.
-During these festivals people from in and around Madurai will be coming to this holy town for witnessing these festivals.
-Firstly the productivity of the State was affected for these two months because of this; secondly the two factions of devotees were separated by these.
-Therefore in order to minimise the production loss and to bring in unity among these two factions of devotees, Thirumalai nayak after due deliberation and due consideration combined these two festivals and celebrated them during the month of Chitrai.
-Till today this tradition set by Thirumalai nayak is followed.
+During these festivals, people from in and around Madurai will be coming to this holy town to witness these festivals.
+Firstly the productivity of the State was affected for these two months because of this; secondly, the two factions of devotees were separated by these.
+Therefore to minimise the production loss and to bring unity among these two factions of devotees, Thirumalai Nayak after due deliberation and due consideration combined these two festivals and celebrated them during the month of Chitrai.
+Till today this tradition set by Thirumalai Nayak is followed.

 Azagar Kovil

-Perumal Temple, Tallakulam, Madurai, Tamil Nadu There is an excellent temple for Sri Mahavishnu in a serene atmosphere about twenty kilometers from Madurai.
+There is an excellent temple for Sri Mahavishnu in a serene atmosphere about twenty kilometers from Madurai.
 The temple is located in the base of hill which is surrounded by forest.
-Even today the forest is well guarded and the locational antiquity of the temple undisturbed.
+Even today the forest is well guarded and the locational antiquity of the temple is undisturbed.

 Hymns in praise of this deity had been sung by six of the twelve Alvars.
-Many rulers had contributed towards improvement of this temple.
-Thirumalai Nayak had also contributed many artistic values to this temple and the deity Sri Sundreraraja Perumal.
-In Tamil the deity is known as Azagar, Alagar.
+Many rulers had contributed towards the improvement of this temple.
+Thirumalai Nayak also contributed many artistic values to this temple and the deity Sri Sundreraraja Perumal.
+In Tamil, the deity is known as Azagar, Alagar.

 Festival of Azagar visiting Madurai

-Chithirai festival of this temple is celebrated for ten days.
-In chithirai, Lord Kallalagar starts from Alagar kovil in the form of Kallar and reaches Madurai on Pournami (Full Moon day) and in the way halting at various places.
-Alagar visits the town for attending the marriage of His sister Meenakshi.
-Before He could reach the town, the marriage of His sister was over, and hence He decides to return to His abode.
-In the town of Madurai he steps into river Vaigai.
+The Chithirai festival of this temple is celebrated for ten days.
+In Chithirai, Lord Kallalagar starts from Alagar kovil in the form of Kallar and reaches Madurai on Pournami (Full Moon day) and on the way halting at various places.
+Alagar visits the town to attend the marriage of His sister Meenakshi.
+Before He could reach the town, the marriage of His sister was over, and hence He decided to return to His abode.
+In the town of Madurai, he steps into river Vaigai.
 It is a tradition for the people of Madurai to welcome Alagar.
 "Ethir Sevai" [எதிர் சேவை] festival is celebrated on the day before Alagar steps into river Vaigai.

 Azagar becomes Kalazagar

-It is said that Sri Sunderaraja Perumal to attend the marriage of His sister disguises Himself as a thief so that the valuables He is taking is not robbed on the way.
+It is said that Sri Sunderaraja Perumal to attend the marriage of His sister disguises Himself as a thief so that the valuables He is taking are not robbed on the way.
 He stays in the Sri Srinivasa Perumal temple in Tallakulam during the night.
-Next day [full moon day], he proceeds from here to Vaigai on the horse back after accepting the garland offered by Andal.
+The next day [full moon day], he proceeds from here to Vaigai on horseback after accepting the garland offered by Andal.

 Azagar proceeds now on a ‘veti vear’ palanquin then from Mysore Veera Mandapam on Anatharayar Palanquin to Vaigai.
 In Vaigai Sri Veeraraghava perumal will be waiting to receive Him.
 Since He now comes to know that the marriage of His sister is over, he hands over the gifts brought with Him here and decides to return to His abode.